membraneframework/membrane_tutorials/get_started/simple_pipeline.md

 > To play and work with Membrane you'll need to have the Elixir environment installed on your system.
 You'll find instructions for how to do it depending on your operating system [here](https://elixir-lang.org/install.html).

 The code above is one of the simplest examples of Membrane usage.
-It plays mp3 file through your device's `portaudio`.
+It plays an mp3 file through your device's `portaudio`.
 Let's make it work.

 ### Prerequisites